sajfrmich/english-for-designers/thesis/index.md

 **The target** group is mainly students and graduates of agricultural schools, i.e. young people between the ages of 16 and 26.
 This is a target group with an interest in the agricultural sector and BOTEP itself.

+The **logo** itself is based on the name of the company BOTEP The designed logo uses the Galano Grotesque sans-serif font, which is complemented by a symbol in front of the name itself, this symbol is meant to represent the wasps from the ear itself, the landscape from a bird's eye view.

 ## Visual identity
 The main output of the visual identity is based on the principle of a **bird's eye view of the landscape**.
 These **natural elements** also give a **sketched, geometric impression**.